kgrid/icon-array/README.md

 make sure to use the proper path to the file

 # How to use
-iconarray.js defines a functio called `draw_array` that is used to draw the icon array.
+iconarray.js defines a function called `draw_array` that is used to draw the icon array.
 This function takes a JavaScript Object called instr as its parameter to determine how to draw the visual.
 This object should have the following keys:
 ```
 {
        divID [String]: the ID of the HTML tag under which the array will be drawn,